Serve this sweet and spicy Bourbon Chicken recipe over a big bowl of rice for a taste of New Orleans cuisine at your own kitchen table.

 What is Bourbon Chicken?
 It's a very popular dish served at Cajun and Asian take out restaurants across the nation.
 This easy chicken breast recipe is believed by food historians to have originated on Bourbon street in New Orleans Louisiana.
 It's widely thought that it was most likely named after the street as not all versions of this recipe actually include whiskey.
 It's completely up to the cook's discretion whether to include whiskey in the recipe or not and either way, it's a win.

-- What will I need to make Bourbon Chicken?
-To make this recipe you'll need boneless chicken breasts or thighs, cornstarch, fresh garlic, light brown sugar, salt, pepper, apple juice, bourbon, soy sauce or teriyaki sauce, ketchup, rice wine vinegar, onion powder, ground ginger, red pepper flakes, chopped green onions and cooked rice for serving.You can use boneless chicken breasts or thighs for this recipe.
+- Ingredients you'll need to make homemade Bourbon Chicken: To make this recipe you'll need boneless chicken breasts or thighs, cornstarch, fresh garlic, light brown sugar, salt, pepper, apple juice, bourbon, soy sauce or teriyaki sauce, ketchup, rice wine vinegar, onion powder, ground ginger, red pepper flakes, chopped green onions and cooked rice for serving.You can use boneless chicken breasts or thighs for this recipe.
 Chicken thighs may take slightly longer to cook so adjust the time accordingly.

 - Do you have to use Bourbon?
 I do include it in the ingredients for this recipe, but it can easily be omitted and replaced with additional chicken stock, instead.